 The systems simulation can be used throughout the product’s lifecycle.
 For instance, it can be packaged into a digital twin which connects sensors on an industrial internet of things (IIoT) platform.

-The sensors can gather real-world data about the product the digital twin represents.
-This data can then be fed into the digital twin to see how the real-world product is performing.
+The sensors can gather real-world data about the product the systems simulation digital twin represents.
+This data can then be fed into the digital twin from simulation to see how the real-world product is performing.
 The results from the digital twin can be used for scheduling, predictive maintenance and optimization applications.

 Finally, the performance data captured by the digital twin can be sent back to the product’s design team.
 The team can use this data to come up with fixes for products in the field or improvements to the next iteration of the product.

-To see in detail how to build a digital twin of a battery, watch: Developing Next-generation Batteries with 3D Physics and Systems Modeling and Simulation.
+To see in detail how to build a digital twin from simulation of a battery, watch: Developing Next-generation Batteries with 3D Physics and Systems Modeling and Simulation.